munificent/craftinginterpreters/book/parsing-expressions.md

 ^code primary

-The interesting one is the code for handling parentheses.
-After we match an opening `(` and parse the expression after it, we *must* find a `)` token.
+The interesting branch is the one for handling parentheses.
+After we match an opening `(` and parse the expression inside it, we *must* find a `)` token.
 If we don't, that's an error.

 ## Syntax Errors

 A parser really has two jobs:

 1. Given a valid sequence of tokens, produce a corresponding syntax tree.
-2. Given an *invalid* sequence of tokens, detect the the error and tell the user about their mistake.
+2. Given an *invalid* sequence of tokens, detect any errors and tell the user about their mistakes.

 Don't underestimate how important the second job is!
 In modern IDEs and editors, the parser is constantly reparsing code -- often while the user is still editing